zer011b/fdtd3d/Docs/CrossBuild.md

 ## Using script, Ubuntu rootfs generation

 You can use `create-ubuntu-rootfs.sh` script to generate ubuntu rootfs for different architectures.
+Prerequisite: `apt install qemu-user-static debootstrap`.

 To generate rootfs for ubuntu 20.04 armhf:
 ```sh